 The delays were partly caused by the late start of the project: the contract between UN-Habitat and EU was signed in July 2017 while the project start date was in March.
 The contract between UN-Habitat and ICLEI WS was signed on 25 October 2017.
 ICLEI then had to subcontract to their respective ICLEI offices, which took another two months.
 Rwanda, is a case to illustrate that while the collaboration between the ICLEI regional offices and UN-Habitat offices is overall strong, however, the management structure with two agencies; one of which is not present in the country and the other has other projects to manage, is affecting the efficiency.
-This is further complicated by the lack of clarity as to which agency is responsible for certain efforts, e.g., for networking with the locally present projects/agencies to build synergies.
-The Project staff seems to have a high workload, apart from this project, in some countries, as they work on multiple projects at the same time: this was reflected on in several interviews.
-Finally, there were issues, which could have been foreseen, such as larger than anticipated training needs in some countries: it could be argued that this could have been assessed beforehand.
-These were internal factors.
-There are also strong external factors and related to country contexts.
-For example, in the Lao PDR, the general lack of information available for the cities is challenging for the project implementation, in particular, to populate the Satellite City profiles.
-In Brazil, due to the Federal Government's new structure and frequent changes in staff, discussions on vertical integration and alignment are difficult and somewhat on hold, for example, impact on engaging the PAG); also, the Federal level, especially the Ministry of Environment, no longer lists climate change as a priority.
-The fact that some municipalities joined the Project only in the 2nd year has affected the logic and sequencing of the intervention as well as and planning timewise.
+This is further complicated by the lack of clarity as to which agency is responsible for certain efforts, e.g., for networking with the locally present projects/agencies to

-60 E.g. at (a) Global Climate Action Summit (GCAS); (b) COP 24 where ICLEI addressed access on Human Settlements Day; and (c) the Plenary session of the Climate and Development Knowledge Network (CDKN) new phase in India and Bangladesh with the support of CDKN in 2018.
+E.g. at (a) Global Climate Action Summit (GCAS); (b) COP 24 where ICLEI addressed access on Human Settlements Day; and (c) the Plenary session of the Climate and Development Knowledge Network (CDKN) new phase in India and Bangladesh with the support of CDKN in 2018.

-^{61 (}a) 001.
+61 (a) 001.
 Greenhouse gas emissions reductions in target countries, resulting in part from project related activities in participating cities (Annual emissions measured in CO2e, carbon dioxide equivalent and (b) 002.
 In Model Cities from Urban-LEDS I with approved LEDS: Reduction in overall GHG emissions in accordance with approved targets.